 It doesn't matter who you are or where you apply: college applications are stressful.
 According to the New York Times, it isn't uncommon for college applicants to lose sleep, get headaches, or even become depressed throughout the process.
 Relax.
 Scheduling an appointment with a school's admissions counselor can provide valuable insight into the application process and put your admissions chances in perspective, reducing needless worry.
-For more information about choosing a school, see our cheapest online colleges resource.
 Here are ten must-ask questions for your academic adviser:

 1. What do you look for in an applicant?